Airalo vs Holafly vs Ubigi: Best Travel eSIM for UK Compared

 Saily UK network: undisclosed (likely Three)

-Here’s the thing about Saily: they don’t disclose which UK network they use.
-This is unusual and somewhat frustrating for informed buyers.
-Based on testing and community reports, Saily appears to use Three as its primary UK network partner.
-Some reports suggest they also roam onto O2 in some areas, but this isn’t confirmed.
+Saily doesn’t disclose which UK network they use.
+This is unusual and genuinely frustrating for informed buyers.
+Saily appears to use Three as its primary UK network partner, and it may also roam onto O2 in some areas, though this isn’t confirmed.

 The lack of transparency is a red flag.
-If you’re someone who wants to know exactly what you’re buying, Saily’s approach of treating the network as a proprietary secret isn’t helpful.
+If you’re someone who wants to know exactly what you’re buying — and with eSIMs, network access is the single most important spec — Saily’s approach of treating the network as a proprietary secret isn’t helpful.
+It’s evasive.

-Assuming it’s Three-based, you’re getting Three’s coverage: fast in cities, poor in rural areas.
-Three has the weakest 4G coverage of the four UK networks, so Saily won’t be great in the countryside.
+Assuming it’s Three-based, you’re getting Three’s coverage: fast in UK cities, poor in rural Great Britain.
+Three has the weakest 4G coverage of the four UK networks, according to Ofcom data (2026), so Saily won’t be great in the countryside.

 Saily UK plans and pricing